BR-IDL/PaddleViT/CONTRIBUTING.md

 # Contribute Code

-You encourage and appreciate researchers and developers to contribute to project **PPViT**.
+You encourage and appreciate researchers and developers to contribute to project **PaddleViT**.
+To contribute to PaddlePaddle, you have to agree with the [PaddleViT Contributor License Agreement](https://cla-assistant.io/BR-IDL/PaddleViT).

 This document explains our workflow and working style.

 ## Workflow

-PPViT uses this [Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).
+PaddleViT uses this [Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).
 You can follow the listed steps for common contributions.

 ### 1. Fork the repo